Thomas Malton: Family

 A portrait of his son Charles as a child was drawn and water-coloured by Sir Thomas Lawrence; it was engraved by F C Lewis.
 The water colour was recently sold by Christie's.
 One other version was in the British Museum.
 Charles (born 1788) was an apprentice of and worked with Sir John Soane on the architectural drawings of the Bank of England.
 Details in the Sir John Soane Museum show an apology letter from Charles for talking to Soane's servants.
 After qualifying from study, Charles married an heiress and seems never to have practiced as an architect.

 Thomas Malton the Younger's brother James Malton (1761–1803) was also a notable artist, draughtsman and engraver in Ireland and London.

+Disability

+According to the memoirist William Hickey, who was taught drawing by Thomas Malton Sr in 1772 aged 23, and briefly lodged with the family in 1775, aged 26, Malton had a wooden leg: